nurmuhammad0126/prism_router/README.md

-# Elixir
+# Prism Router

-A declarative navigation package for Flutter that provides a clean, type-safe approach to managing navigation state using the Navigator 2.0 API.
+Prism Router is a declarative navigation package for Flutter that provides a clean, type-safe approach to managing navigation state using the Navigator 2.0 API.

 ## Overview

-Elixir is a lightweight navigation library that simplifies Flutter's Navigator 2.0 implementation by providing:
+Prism Router is a lightweight navigation library that simplifies Flutter's Navigator 2.0 implementation by providing:

 - **Declarative Navigation**: Manage navigation state as a list of pages
 - **Type-Safe Pages**: Define custom page types with compile-time safety